OlgaSwan/petty/README.md

 - **Gameplay**: Interact by petting, feeding, and hydrating your companion.
 Watch it jump with joy with every act of kindness.
 But don't forget about bathroom breaks (some actions require coins).
 - **Notifications**: Receive notifications for hunger, happiness, affection, and bathroom needs.
 - **Animations**: Enjoy adorable animations.
-- **Pixel Design**: Experience the nostalgia of a pixelated world in design and gameplay.
+- **Pixel Design**: it's a symphony of colors, charming animations, and detailed landscapes that evoke a sense of warmth and joy.

 ![image](/public/github_showcase.png)